AmrAlashram/Smart-Road-Monitoring-and-Analysis-System/README.md

 The pipeline is designed to:

-1. Extract data from Reddit using its API.
+1. Kafka receive real-time data from 5 IoT-like data generators and forward data to Spark Cluster.
-2. Store the raw data into an S3 bucket from Airflow.
+2. Spark Streaming receive the data transform it and load it in a Data Lake (AWS S3)
-3. Transform the data using AWS Glue and Amazon Athena.
+3. Transform the data in S3 using AWS Glue and Amazon Athena.
 4. Load the transformed data into Amazon Redshift for analytics and querying.

 ## Architecture